 And then you spend a whole lot of money on that system or network because it has become a problem that’s on the front page of the paper every day – then that is like fighting a wildfire, he said.

 Ross further said:

 It’s just like fighting a wildfire.
 It feels good at a certain level but it can cost three or four times as much as running a system in an optimized way.

 But the trouble is – there’s a moral hazard because – if you reward that poor behavior, everybody else notices.

-And so the people who are running their systems well then will have their own argument and say, “Hey, why don’t we just let our system run down like the next-door neighbors have and be able to get all this federal or regulator money — why have we done the job properly?”
+And so the people who are running their systems well then will have their own argument and say, “Hey, why don’t we just let our system run down like the next-door neighbors have and are able to get all this federal or regulator money — why have we done the job properly?”
 And it’s a really valid question.

 So we’ve mostly managed to avoid encouraging that sort of behavior in New Zealand but every now and again it gets close.

 For towns and authorities that let their assets fall to bits, make them pay for it.
-One way or the other do not reward that poor behavior because otherwise, everybody gets the message.
+One way or the other do not reward poor behavior because otherwise, everybody gets the message.

 FEATURED PHOTO CREDIT: The Plaza, Albuquerque, NM Glen Van Etten